hashicorp/vault/ui/docs/forms.md

 #### Custom errors

 What if we want to show a custom error message at some point in the save method?
-As long as an Error is thrown, the Form's submit handler will be able to manage the error message.
+As long as an `Error` is thrown, the EasyForm's submit handler will be able to manage the error message.

 ```js
 // user-form.js